-I am currently Research Scientist in the Division of Public Health Sciences at Washington University’s School of Medicine in St. Louis.
+I am currently an Assistant Professor of Surgery and Anthropology in the Division of Public Health Sciences at Washington University’s School of Medicine in St. Louis.
 I have a PhD in anthropology and a master of public health (MPH) from Northwestern University.
 I did my postdoctoral training in community-based cancer disparities research at Washington University and the Siteman Cancer Center.

 I have won a number of awards for my writing and research.
-Most recently, I was awarded the 2014 Steven Polgar Prize from the Society for Medical Anthropology for my article, “Children’s Roles in Tuberculosis Treatment Regimes: Constructing Childhood and Kinship in Urban Zambia.”
-I have received grants and fellowships for my work from the National Science Foundation, Fulbright IIE, Wenner-Gren Foundation for Anthropological Research, and AAUW.
+These include the Elliot P. Skinner book award for Children as Caregivers and the 2014 Steven Polgar Prize from the Society for Medical Anthropology for my article, “Children’s Roles in Tuberculosis Treatment Regimes: Constructing Childhood and Kinship in Urban Zambia.”
+I have received grants and fellowships for my work from the National Science Foundation, Fulbright IIE, Wenner-Gren Foundation for Anthropological Research, AAUW, and the National Institutes of Health.

 I was a Peace Corps Volunteer in Zambia from 1999 to 2002.
 I spent two years living in a village near the Malawi border, where I worked on water sanitation projects, learned how to speak Tumbuka, and enjoyed living in the rural countryside.
 In 2001, I was promoted to Peace Corps Volunteer Leader.
 I moved to Serenje, near the Democratic Republic of Congo, and supported volunteers living in villages in Central and Copperbelt Provinces.
 It was, as the Peace Corps slogans say, the toughest job I ever loved.